pedroguarderas/mau/README.md

-model, the package **mau** is employed to load utilities defined in the file `utilities.txt`, provided in the package itself, automatically the script with utilities is built and saved in the local working directory, after that with `Eval.Utilities` every function is evaluated over the columns of the index table, the names for utilities were previously standardized with `Stand.String`.
-With another file `tree.csv` the decision tree associated to the MAUT model is built and every weight and relative weight assigned with the `Make.Decision.Tree` function, in addition the whole model with utilities of every criteria is obtained with `Compute.Model`.
-The simulation of constrained weights is made with `Sim.Const.Weights`, the result could be employed for a sensitivity test of the decision model under a variation of weights.
+model, the package **mau** is employed to load utilities defined in the file `utilities.txt`, provided in the package itself, automatically the script with utilities is built and saved in the local working directory, after that with `eval_utilities` every function is evaluated over the columns of the index table, the names for utilities were previously standardized with `stand_string`.
+With another file `tree.csv` the decision tree associated to the MAUT model is built and every weight and relative weight assigned with the `make_decision_tree` function, in addition the whole model with utilities of every criteria is obtained with `compute_model`.
+The simulation of constrained weights is made with `sim_const_weights`, the result could be employed for a sensitivity test of the decision model under a variation of weights.

 ``` r